Closing the bones

 It’s advised to wear the bellybind as much as possible for the first 6 weeks.
 Ideally you should begin to wear it as soon as you can after giving birth, around day 5.
 Try and wear it for around 10-12 hours a day in the beginning if possible, and then continue to wear it for at least 40 days or even longer if you are not satisfied.
 C-section mamas should wait around 6 weeks until their incision is mostly healed before being wrapped.
 Contraindications: May not be worn in the case of a fallen uterus.

 I make and sell the bengkung belly binds and the belly firming paste so these can be bought directly from me.
 These are packed beautifully, come with instructions and am happy to ship worldwide.
 Please note that these are all made to order so please allow sufficient time before ordering.
-The cost for this is £75 plus p & p.
+The cost for a batik (malayasian material) bengkung belly bind is £80 plus p & p.
+To buy a bellybind press this link.
 For overseas shipping, please contact me for prices.
 Finally, the herbal firming paste does not come in a jar but will be sent in a resealable bag.

 - Closing the bones ceremony (inc. back massage & Reiki) – £85 + expenses